wstrange/firebase_dart_ui/README.md

 # firebase_dart_ui

-A dart wrapper for https://github.com/firebase/firebaseui-web.
-FirebaseUI is a Javascript library maintained by the Firebase team that provides sign on flows.
-This library provides a Dart wrapper around FirebaseUI as an Angular component.
+A dart wrapper for [FirebaseUI](https://github.com/firebase/firebaseui-web), a Javascript library that provides sign on flows.
+This library provides an Angular Dart wrapper around FirebaseUI.

 A demo app is [hosted online here](https://dart-ui-demo.firebaseapp.com/)

-The Angular component `<firebase-auth-ui>` will handle [Firebase Authentication](https://firebase.google.com/docs/auth/) for your application.
+The Angular component `<firebase-auth-ui>` handles [Firebase Authentication](https://firebase.google.com/docs/auth/) for your application.